Before Everything & After

-Before Everything & After is the sixth studio album by punk rock band MxPx, released on A&M Records.
+Before Everything & After is the sixth studio album by American punk rock band MxPx, released on September 16, 2003 by A&M Records.
 The album achieved the band's highest chart position on the Billboard 200, peaking at number 51.

 In May and June 2003, the group supported Good Charlotte and New Found Glory on the Honda Civic Tour.
 Between late August and early October, the group supported Dashboard Confessional on their headlining US tour.
 "Everything Sucks (When You're Gone)" was released to radio on September 9.
-In January and February 2004, the band embarked on a co-headlining US tour with Simple Plan.
+In January and February 2004, the band embarked on a co-headlining U.S. tour with Simple Plan.
 They were supported by Sugarcult, Motion City Soundtrack and Billy Talent.